barumau/panlingue/eng/100_bazi_kanune.md

-# The basic rules of Pandunia
+# The basic rules of Panlingue

-These are the basic rules of Pandunia language.
+These are the basic rules of Panlingue language.
 They are described in more detail later in this document.

 1. The spelling follows the pronunciation exactly.